Meet Carolina Alumni

-Allison Rovny (Ph.D., 2012, Postdoctoral researcher at the Centre for European Research (CERGU), University of Gothenburg, Sweden).
+Allison is the Administrative Director at AxPo Observatory of Market Society Polarization and Research Activities Coordinator at the Centre for Research on Social Inequalities (CRIS) at SciencesPo, Paris.
 Allison’s research focuses on the welfare state, the presence of new social risks in postindustrial political economies, and the growing divide between those deemed to be insiders and outsiders.
 The term “new social risks” arguably signifies one of the defining areas of contemporary research on welfare state adaptations in advanced affluent democracies.
 In her research, she examines how the various worlds of welfare provision—social policy tools—affect the well-being of new social risk groups, and whether we are indeed witnessing an emergence of labor market and welfare state outsiders.
 Her research has analyzed the effects of social policies on the likelihood of being poor among low-skilled populations.
 Ongoing research projects consider the extent of dualization across and within advanced welfare states, and probe the extent to which a divide between labor market insiders and outsiders has cemented over time, and whether the welfare state exacerbates or ameliorates this dualism.
 Her recent work also considers voting behavior of insiders and outsiders in Europe.
 Her work has appeared in Socio-Economic Review and the Journal of European Social Policy.

 On my experience at UNC: